 - paid directly to your landlord

 If you’re claiming Universal Credit in Northern Ireland, your housing costs will automatically be paid to your landlord.
 You can choose to pay your landlord yourself.

 You will have to pay your landlord directly, but you can choose to have your housing costs paid directly to your landlord.

 Young people and Universal Credit

-From April 2017, if you are aged between 18 and 21, in return for receiving your benefit you will be expected to take part in a Youth Obligation for the first six months after you make a claim for Universal Credit.
+If you are aged between 18 and 21, in return for receiving your benefit you’ll be expected to take part in a Youth Obligation for the first six months after you make a claim for Universal Credit.

 This will include intensive support to help you get the skills you need to move into work.

 After six months, you will be expected to apply for an apprenticeship or traineeship, gain work-based skills or go on mandatory work placement.

 Housing support for young people